UBC-MDS/ds-toolbox/chapters/en/module6.md

 </choice>

-What is one problem with the following project repo?
+What is one problem with the following project structure?

 ```
 sales-proj/